 Henry Street Settlement opens doors of opportunity for Lower East Side residents and other New Yorkers through social services, arts, and health care programs.

 One of the most influential and respected social reformers of the 20th century, Henry Street Settlement founder Lillian Wald (1867-1940) was a tireless and accomplished humanitarian.
 Born into a life of privilege, and descended from a family of Jewish professionals, at age 22 Wald came to Manhattan to attend the New York Hospital School of Nursing.

-Wald quickly came to devote herself to the community full-time.
+Wald quickly came to devote herself to the community full time.
 By 1913, the Settlement had expanded to seven buildings on Henry Street and two satellite centers, with 3,000 members in its classes and clubs and 92 nurses making 200,000 visits per year.
-The Settlement offered an astonishing array of innovative and effective social, recreational and educational services.
+The Settlement offered an astonishing array of innovative and effective social, recreational, and educational services.

 Wald established a close community of women—with whom she had both romantic and platonic relationships—at the Settlement.
-Based on love letters uncovered by historian Blanche Wiesen Cook, we know of two romantic relationships in particular, with lawyer Helen Arthur and Mabel Hyde Kittredge, who helped Wald in her effort to initiative a public-school lunch program.
-Wald called her supportive community of women “the family.”
+Based on love letters uncovered by historian Blanche Wiesen Cook, we know of two romantic relationships in particular, with lawyer Helen Arthur and Mabel Hyde Kittredge, who helped Wald in her effort to initiate a public-school lunch program.
+Wald called her supportive community of women “the Family.”
 Understanding these support networks is essential to understanding Henry Street’s founding days and the legacy of the organization.

 Wald pioneered public health nursing by placing nurses in public schools and by helping found the National Organization for Public Health Nursing and Columbia University’s School of Nursing.
 The visiting nurse service started by Wald at the Settlement broke off as a separate entity in 1944 and became the Visiting Nurse Service of New York.